 Some clubs in Vegas charge considerably more for bottles than other clubs do.
-For example, Encore Beach Club’s lowest priced vodka is $750 while Rehab Beach Club’s starts at $475.
+For example, the lowest priced vodka at EBC is $750 while at Daylight Pool Party it’s $475.
 We find that many of our clients like to check out the bottle menus at each club they’re considering to see just how far their money will go.

 What’s Cool About Apex Social Club

 At other clubs in Vegas, bottle service tables are more secluded.
 You’ll usually see some barrier like a wall or steps separating the general admission and guest list people from the bottle service patrons.
 Apex is different.
 The club is all one level, so the tables aren’t as separated.
 It’s also much easier to interact with other club-goers as they’re closer to the tables here.
 For example, you can easily talk to someone walking by your table and invite them to join you.

 When you’re at a more traditional Las Vegas nightclub, you won’t get to try unique concoctions from the bar.
 A cranberry vodka is about as good as it gets.
 At Apex though, you’ll get to experience excellent signature cocktails from some of the best bartenders in the city.

 There aren’t many newbies at Apex Social Club.
 You’ll find experienced VIP hosts and servers that know how to make your night fantastic.